Experimental verification of the optimal fingerprint method in a Spin Resonance System: Implications for Complex Systems: Optimal fingerprint method

 where $\mathbb{C}$ is the covariance matrix of the noise vector.
-Equation~\eqref{Eq:optimal_fingerprint_solution} shows that the optimal fingerprint $\mathbf{f}$ is, in general, unparalleled with the signal $\boldsymbol{\Psi}_{\rm s}$.
+Equation~\eqref{Eq:optimal_fingerprint_solution} shows that the optimal fingerprint $\mathbf{f}$ is, in general, not parallel to the signal $\boldsymbol{\Psi}^{\rm s}$.
 The optimal detection direction is neither along the direction of the maximum of the signal nor the minimum of the noise (see Fig.~\ref{fig:illustration_of_fingerprint}).

 Verifying the optimal fingerprint method requires four elements: (1) a set of observable variables; (2) governing equations that dictate the behavior of these variables; (3) control parameters driving changes in the variables; and (4) uncontrollable random noise.
 With these elements, optimal fingerprint method is essentially a technique for extracting information about changes in control parameters from data on observed variables that are contaminated by noise.